-Rosalinda F. Rivera was appointed Corporate Secretary of URC on May 22, 2004 and has been Assistant Corporate Secretary since May 2002.
-She is also the Corporate Secretary of JG Summit Holdings, Inc., Robinsons Land Corporation, Cebu Air, Inc. and JG Summit Petrochemical Corporation.
+Rosalinda F. Rivera was appointed Corporate Secretary of URC in May 2004 and has been Assistant Corporate Secretary since May 2002.
+She is also the Corporate Secretary of JG Summit Holdings, Inc., Robinsons Land Corporation, Cebu Air, Inc., Robinsons Retail Holdings, Inc., and JG Summit Petrochemical Corporation.
 Prior to joining URC, she was a Senior Associate at Puno and Puno Law Offices.
 She received a Juris Doctor degree from the Ateneo de Manila University School of Law and a Masters of Law degree in International Banking from the Boston University School of Law.
 She was admitted to the Philippine Bar in 1995.
-The members of the Company's board of directors and executive officers can be reached at the address of its registered office at 110 E. Rodriguez Avenue, Bagumbayan, Quezon City, Philippines.